 /usr/local/cpanel/scripts/convert_roundcube_mysql2sqlite script updates the Roundcube configuration to use individual SQLite databases instead of a single MySQL® database.
 This document explains how to use that script.

 If you change Roundcube's database engine to SQLite, you cannot revert the engine to MySQL.

 Benefits of Roundcube with SQLite databases

 The SQLite database provides the following benefits over MySQL:

 - You can restore Roundcube data more easily.
 The system stores each email user's Roundcube data in a separate SQLite database file.
-This allows you to restore data for a single user and not impact the whole server.
+This behavior allows you to restore data for a single user and not the entire system.